 Oil-based finishes tend to matt down a lot more in high traffic areas whereas lacquered floors just have individual scratches.
 So in a doorway for example, on an oiled floor, there appears to be no ‘sheen’ or reflective surface at all, its all matted down from wear and tear.

 And last of all, oiled floors tend to feel a little more rubbery or waxy.
 This is subtle.
 This distinction, along with the other descriptions are pretty subjective and may mean nothing without seeing lots of different floors.
 I’m just doing the best I can to answer a common question.

-If for any reason you just cannot identify what is on your floor, it is possible to go ahead with polyurethane, its just not idea.
-I have seen oiled floors that have been lacquered and generally its not too much of a problem.
+If for any reason you just cannot identify what is on your floor, it is possible to go ahead with polyurethane, it’s just not ideal.
+I have seen oiled floors that have been lacquered and generally, it’s not too much of a problem.
 Just make sure you key it thoroughly with the 120grit so you don’t get delamination.